Gout is an incredibly common health condition, one experienced by millions of people.

 The crystal deposits are the result of the buildup of uric acid in the bloodstream.
 Uric acid can be produced by the body, but it can also be the result of diet.
 Under normal circumstances, excess uric acid is filtered by the kidneys, and passed in the urine stream.
 But if that process fails to filter it out, the deposits collect in the joints and tendons.

-It is believed to be caused by an excess consumption of alcohol, particularly beer.
+It is believed to be caused by excess consumption of alcohol, particularly beer.
 But can also be brought on by injury, surgery, hospitalizations, stress or diets high in meat and seafood.
-It has also been associated with high blood pressure, diabetes and obesity.
+It has also been associated with high blood pressure, diabetes, and obesity.

 How Life Insurance Companies Evaluate Applicants with Gout

 Gout is on the lower end of concern in the life insurance industry.

 That’s certainly true when compared with more serious conditions, such as heart disease and cancer.
 In addition to the fact that gout isn’t a fatal disease, it’s also one that can be easily treated.